Lesson 6: Processing

 Students will be able to:

-- Develop, articulate, and implement a method for processing information based on given constraints
+- Develop and iteratively improve an algorithm for processing information based on given constraints

 For the Teacher